+- The Bloomberg U.S. Aggregate Bond Index is a broad-based benchmark that measures the performance of the investment grade, U.S. dollar-denominated, fixed-rate taxable bond market, including Treasuries, government-related and corporate securities, mortgage-backed securities (agency fixed-rate and hybrid adjustable rate mortgage pass-throughs), asset-backed securities and commercial mortgage-backed securities. - 2.
 The ICE BofA U.S. Convertible Index is a market-capitalization weighted index of domestic corporate convertible securities.
 In order to be included in the ICE BofA U.S. Convertible Index, bonds and preferred stocks must be convertible only to common stock.

-New York Life Investment Management LLC serves as the Portfolio's Manager.
+New York Life Investment Management LLC serves as the Manager.
 MacKay Shields LLC serves as the Subadvisor.
-The individual listed below is primarily responsible for the day-to-day portfolio management of the Portfolio.
+The individuals listed below are jointly and primarily responsible for day-to-day portfolio management.